data-apis/dataframe-api/spec/02_use_cases.md

 xarray.DataArray(pandas_df)
 ```

-Other data frame implementations may or may not implement a way to convert to xarray.
+Other dataframe implementations may or may not implement a way to convert to xarray.
-And passing a data frame to the `DataArray` constructor may or may not work.
+And passing a dataframe to the `DataArray` constructor may or may not work.

-The standard data frame API would allow pandas, xarray and other libraries to
+The standard dataframe API would allow pandas, xarray and other libraries to
 implement the standard API.
 They could convert other representations via a single
-`to_dataframe()` function or method.
+`from_dataframe()` function or method.
 And they could be converted to other
 representations that implement that function automatically.

-This would make conversions very simple, not only among data frame libraries, but
+This would make conversions very simple, not only among dataframe libraries, but
 also among other libraries which data can be expressed as tabular data, such as
 xarray, SQLAlchemy and others.